30 Interesting Tools and Services to Monitor Your Linux Servers

 It's just not enough to deploy a specifically configured Linux server.
 Monitoring the servers is also crucial to maintain them effectively in long run.

 If you know what's going on with your servers, you could avoid potentially catastrophic situations.
 Take something as trivial as disk space.
 If your server runs out of disk space, the running services will be affected.

-This is why it is essential to install dedicated DevOps monitoring tools to ensure efficient maintenance and monitoring.
+This is why it is essential to install dedicated server monitoring tools to ensure efficient maintenance and monitoring.